 60 healthy family meals

-Tom's hearty, healthy soup is sure to become a family favourite!
+Tom's hearty, healthy soup is packed with vegetables such as carrots, celery, courgette and leeks.
 The pearl barely gives it a bit of bite and will leave everyone feeling fuller for longer.

 Get the recipe: Tom Kerridge's chicken pearl barley soup

-This recipe is perfect for families as it's quick, easy and cheap to make too!
-And, it's healthy as well.
-A 100g portion of chilli has just 101 calories, so an average serving will only set you back around 200 calories.
-Perhaps if you're cooking this for the family though, leave out the red wine!
+A 100g portion of this chilli has just 101 calories, so an average serving will only set you back around 200 calories.
+You can adapt the recipe if you’re catering for the whole family, like leaving out the red wine for example.

 Get the recipe: Weight Watchers Quorn sausage pasta bake

-Mouth-watering Weight Watchers Cajun chicken is a one-pot wonder that takes only 15 mins to prep and brings two of our favourites together, chicken and rice, to make one family-friendly meal.
-Relax while the oven does most of the work, each tender cut of chicken is infused with cajun spice, so every last bite is bursting with flavour.
+Weight Watchers Cajun chicken is a one-pot wonder that takes just 15 minutes to prep and brings two of our favourites together, chicken and rice.
+Each tender cut of chicken is infused with cajun spice, so every bite is bursting with flavour.

 Get the recipe: Weight Watchers Cajun chicken

 A healthier take on a burger, this fish burger is wrapped up with plenty of fresh salad (and a tasty gherkin).
-Using wraps rather than burger buns makes them less stodgy, but they still taste great.
+Using wraps rather than burger buns makes them lighter and healthier but they still taste great.

 Get the recipe: Fish burgers

-Tuna pasta bake is a firm family favourite and this simple recipe uses store cupboard staples to make a healthy meal the whole family will love.
-Protein-rich tuna is good for getting a good old dose of healthy oils and fats, while the carbohydrates in the pasta will keep big and little family members an energy boost.
+Tuna pasta bake is a firm family favourite that uses store cupboard staples such as pasta and tinned tuna.
+Protein-rich tuna is good for omega-3, while the carbohydrates in the pasta will give you an energy boost.